 - receive and decide on complaints from parties related to cross-border transactions and involving a direct selling company in membership of Seldia or of a DSA in membership of Seldia from one of the EEA countries

 - receive and decide on complaints from DSAs in membership of Seldia in one of the EEA countries involving a direct selling company in membership of Seldia and

 - receive complaints from DSAs in membership of Seldia from one of the EEA countries involving direct selling companies in membership of WFDSA, WFDSA CEO Council or of DSAs outside membership of Seldia with the aim of mediation together with such direct selling companies, WFDSA and the DSA in question.

 Where, in response to a complaint, it is necessary to gather further information to determine the points of facts and of rules concerning the case, the Code Administrator shall inform the company concerned about the complaint and the identity of the complainant.
 The Code Administrator may ask the company and the complainant to supply further information.
 After examining the facts and in the light of the rules set in this Code, the Code Administrator will decide within three months after the complaint has been received, whether further action should be taken.

 - Other Procedures

 If the Code Administrator considers that there may be an infringement of the Code, it addresses a request to the Company concerned, requesting it to submit its observations within one month.

-The Company has to adopt within one month a position on the points of fact and of the Code on which the Code Administrator bases its decision to open a procedure.
+The Company has to adopt within one Monte a position on the points of fact and of Code on which the Code Administrator bases its decision to open a procedure.

 The Board of EDSA can decide to make the opinion public, on a proposal and recommendation by the Code Administrator.